MS in Laboratory Medicine & Pathology

 Certification as a medical laboratory scientist in one's country of origin, i.e. MLS or equivalent, or as an MLT or equivalent, or as a specialist in a clinical laboratory field is strongly recommended.
 Individuals not certified as an MLS in the United States are encouraged to seek ASCPi certification.

-Additional requirements for students with an undergraduate degree in a scientific field such as chemistry, microbiology or biology:
+Additional suggestions for students with an undergraduate degree in a scientific field such as chemistry, microbiology or biology:

-Applicants must have significant research experience consisting of at least one year of work in a research laboratory.
+Ideal applicants will have significant research experience of approximately one year of work in a research laboratory.

 All prospective applicants must submit a complete application by March 15th for autumn admission.
 Eligible candidates may be invited for an in-person or video interview.